 If you have any questions about where you’re allowed to smoke, please speak to your manager.
 If managers need advice they can contact ER Services.

-You may need additional support, so remember we have an Employee Assistance Programme (EAP) who can help.
-You can contact the EAP in confidence on 0800 069 8854.
+Remember we have an Employee Assistance Programme (EAP) who can provide colleagues with support with stopping smoking .
+You can contact the EAP on 0800 069 8854.
+It’s independent and totally confidential.
+And there’s no charge for Co-op colleagues.